tyntec/api-samples/chat-integrations/shopify-zendesk/README.md

     - MONGO_URL -- optional MongoDB location (defaults to the local instance mongodb://127.0.0.1:27017)
     - PORT -- optional server port (defaults to 3000)
     - SHOPIFY_DOMAIN -- yourstore.myshopify.com
-    - Channel -- set it to `whatsapp` or `viber` if you don't select it, the app will use both channels.
+    - CHANNEL -- set it to `whatsapp` or `viber` if you don't select it, the app will use both channels.
 4. Start the app with `npm start`.
 For dev, use `nodemon server.js` instead.